News: Now offering SSO.

 Sales prospects size you up in seconds, so Bowden warns that your nonverbal "framework" dictates if they'll trust your pitch.
 "We judge people instantly on their image, on their behavior, on their nonverbal communication," he explains, urging reps to lead with elevated, open energy to lock in that positive snap judgment.

-Why This Works: This Mark Bowden sales technique hits the reptilian brain fast, reducing friction in outside sales where first impressions make or break the deal.
+Why This Works: This classic Mark Bowden sales technique hits the reptilian brain fast, reducing friction in outside sales where first impressions make or break the deal.
 By defaulting to trust over skepticism, you extend conversations, qualify quicker and deeper, and outpace competitors in high-stakes remote or in-person pitches.

 Ditch the stiff delivery!
 Bowden demos with open palms, batons, and illustrator gestures to turn flat talks into magnetic ones.
 "If you mix all of these together, you get somebody who’s way more compelling," he says, and maintains that hiding or muting gestures kills vibes, while revealing them sparks instant optimism and openness.